MailTape/MailTape-v1/_posts/2018-06-10-Operator-Music-Band.md

 episode_URL: 'https://www.mailta.pe/316/operator-music-band/'
 description: >-
-  This morning, we are delighted to welcome Operator Music Band, an art-pop quartet from New-York.
+  This morning, we are delighted to welcome Operator Music Band, an art-pop quartet from New York.
 Their music sounds like a tesseract, a nicely intriguing and quite complex geometric figure from the fourth dimension that can be very surrealistic at first sight.
 But then, among other things, you will perceive a deep love for analogue synths, an interesting sense of humor,